Code-Institute-Submissions/JoseParra28-quiz-game-final-project_DecResub/README.md

    - Function with the largest signature take 2 arguments, while the median is 0.5.
    - Largest function has 8 statements in it, while the median is 2.
    - The most complex function has a cyclomatic complexity value of 2 while the median is 1.

+# Accessibility
+- I confirm that after passing through the Lighthouse in devtool the font choose is clearly readable.

 # Performance
 <img src="assets/script/images/performance.png" alt="peformance">